This page lists common troubleshooting scenarios and solutions for node operators.Documentation Index

 401 Unauthorized: Signature Invalid

-If you see a log that looks like this inop-node
+If you see a log that looks like this inop-node:

-is unable to authenticate with execution client
+op-node is unable to authenticate with execution client’s authenticated RPC using the JWT secret.

 Solution